 A good option for those that work but can’t afford to spend $20,000 on a litigation lawyer can be self-represented coaching.
 This means that you can ask the lawyer a question when you need them.
 You only pay for the lawyer’s time that you use.
 But it will be the self-represented individual that receives correspondence from the opposing parties’ lawyer.

 Another option is for those who need to divorce to do a separation agreement instead of starting litigation.
 Separation agreements often only cost around $2000-3000.
 That is a lot less than the $20K which might be spent on family law litigation.

-Those trying to get legal help in Canada is similar to those in the United States who want universal medical coverage.
+Those trying to get legal help in Canada are similar to those in the United States who want universal medical coverage.
 Both groups do not want to have to pay for professional help.
 But keep in mind, there is no universal legal coverage in Canada.
 For many people, you can get as much legal help as you can afford.
 Some lawyers like to use the term, “you can get as much justice as you can afford.”
 This, of course, goes against the principles of our legal system.

 I hope that more people will use self-represented coaching, mediation, and arbitration.
 This will speed up the litigation process and reduce taxpayer money spent on those that just want to be proved right in front of the judge at any cost.

 In conclusion, it is unlikely that access to justice will be solved any time soon.
 Clients continue to want to fight it out in court, but they are not prepared to spend over $20,000.
 Lawyers remain available to assist clients that want to fight but don’t seem willing to embrace legal innovation.